The Bankrate promise

 Opening a bank account online is not too different from opening an account at a branch.
 The required documentation is generally the same, and it doesn’t take long to do.

-Since the account is digital, you won’t need to worry about looking for local branches.
+Because the account is digital, you won’t need to worry about looking for local branches.
 However, you may want to consider access to ATM networks, so that you can easily take out cash.

 When submitting an application for an account, make sure to have the following information prepared: